RetroReversing/retroReversing/categories/hardware/devkits.md

 {% include link-to-other-post.html post="/playstation-2-development-hardware" description="For information about Sony's Playstation Two development hardware check out this post." %}

 ## Sony Playstation 3
-{% include link-to-other-post.html post="/official-playStation3-devkit" description="For information about Sony's Playstation Three development hardware check out this post." %}
+{% include link-to-other-post.html post="/official-playStation3-devkit" description="For information about Sony's Playstation 3 development hardware check out this post." %}

 ---
+# Microsoft Development Kit Hardware
+Compared to the other companies on this list Microsoft is the newest to the hardware game, as their primary focus has been Software such as Windows or the Office suite.
+However even with this relative inexperience they managed to create some excellent development kit hardware that made it even easier for developers to move from PC to games console development.

+## Microsoft Xbox
+{% include link-to-other-post.html post="/microsoft-xbox-development-kit/" description="For information about Microsoft's Xbox development hardware check out this post." %}

+## Microsoft Xbox 360
+We still need t create a page collecting all of the Xbox360 development kit hardware

+---
-# All Posts about Development Kits
+# All Posts tagged with Development Kit

 <div>
 {% include console.html %}